Colts' owner cited 'massive problems' due to Carson Wentz’s inconsistency

 - Carson WentzAmerican football playerLiveTodayTomorrowvs--|

-Colts owner cited 'massive problems' from Wentz’s inconsistency originally appeared on NBC Sports Washington
+Colts owner cited 'massive problems' from Wentz’s inconsistency originally appeared on NBC Sports Philadelphia

 As Carson Wentz gears up for what some have called a last-chance season in Washington, his former club still seems to have the quarterback on the brain.